blockbasenetwork/node/README.md

     },
-    "MinimumProducerStake": 0, // The minimum stake each node has to provide as collateral to apply to participation "BlockTimeInSeconds": 60, // The time in seconds between the production of each block "NumberOfBlocksBetweenSettlements": 10, // The number of blocks between each settlement.
-Its during settlements that payments are made
-    "MaxBlockSizeInBytes": 1000000, // The maximum size of a block in bytes "ReservedProducerSeats": ["producer1eosaccount", "producer2eosaccount"] // A list of EOS accounts you want to pre-select as service providers for your network
+    "MinimumProducerStake": 0, // The minimum stake each node has to provide as collateral to apply to participation "BlockTimeInSeconds": 60, // The time in seconds between the production of each block "MaxBlockSizeInBytes": 1000000, // The maximum size of a block in bytes "ReservedProducerSeats": ["producer1eosaccount", "producer2eosaccount"] // A list of EOS accounts you want to pre-select as service providers for your network
   }